What are the risks of AF?

 The main risk associated with AF is stroke.
 This occurs because when a person is in AF, the atria (the top chambers of the heart) are fibrillating and not beating in a co-ordinated way.
 The lack of sufficient contraction means that the blood in parts of the atria becomes stagnant and can form clots.
 These clots can break off and travel anywhere in the body, but most worryingly, they can travel to the brain and cause a stroke.
 AF-related strokes are often more damaging than other kinds of stroke.
 A doctor will assess your personal risk of stroke when you have been diagnosed.
 The chart below can help you to also do this:

 |Are you over 75?||2|

 |Have you suffered a stroke (even a mild stroke)?||2|

 Your annual risk of stroke rises from under 2% a year with no risk factors to over 10% a year for five or six.
-Most experts who have looked at this scoring scheme (the CHADS score) would suggest that the tipping point for your benefits on taking anticoagulation medication (warfarin) over its risks, is at a score of 2 or above.
-However, there are situations where, using the more complex clinician assessment already shown, that even with a score of below 2, anticoagulation (warfarin) may be recommended.
+Experts who use this scoring scheme (the CHA2DS2-VASc score) may suggest that the tipping point for benefitting from taking anticoagulants over their risks is at a score of 2 or above.
+However, there are situations where, even with a score of less than 2, anticoagulation may be recommended.

 Reducing AF-related stroke risk